leangjia/blender_docs/manual/render/shader_nodes/introduction.rst

 There are a few types of shaders available as nodes:

-:abbr:`BSDF (Bidirectional scattering distribution function)` shader Describe light reflection, refraction and absorption at an object surface.
+:abbr:`BSDF (Bidirectional Scattering Distribution Function)` shader Describe light reflection, refraction and absorption at an object surface.
 Emission shader
    Describe light emission at an object surface or in a volume.